LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The present work aims to provide an efficient and comprehensive solution for the design of low-field (+mri) devices by developing and implementing a software and hardware framework.

-Within the framework of the "DeLoRI" (Dedicated Low-field MRI for breast) project, Fraunhofer MEVIS in Bremen is actively engaged in crafting a compact and mobile low-field (+mri) unit tailored specifically for screening purposes.
-As described since 1991 low-field MRIs have evolved into a burgeoning realm of research, showcasing substantial promise within the field of medical technology.
-The endeavor by Fraunhofer MEVIS exemplifies the ongoing commitment to harnessing the potential of low-field MRI for enhanced breast screening applications.
+Within the framework of the "DeLoRI" (Dedicated Low-field (+mri) for breast) project, Fraunhofer MEVIS in Bremen is actively engaged in crafting a compact and mobile low-field (+mri) unit tailored specifically for screening purposes.
+As described since 1991 low-field (+mri)s have evolved into a burgeoning realm of research, showcasing substantial promise within the field of medical technology.
+The endeavor by Fraunhofer MEVIS exemplifies the ongoing commitment to harnessing the potential of low-field (+mri) for enhanced breast screening applications.

-The focus of the ongoing efforts is to enhance the homogeneity of magnets within low-field MRI systems below 1.000ppm, primarily driven by the goal of establishing a compact low-field MRI for breast cancer detection.
+The focus of the ongoing efforts is to enhance the homogeneity of magnets within low-field MRI systems below 1.000ppm, primarily driven by the goal of establishing a compact low-field (+mri) for breast cancer detection.

-Beyond the development and prototype construction of low-field MRI scanners, the project encompasses electromagnetic simulation of components within the low-field MRI system, coupled with machine learning-driven control and data acquisition.
+Beyond the development and prototype construction of low-field (+mri) scanners, the project encompasses electromagnetic simulation of components within the low-field MRI system, coupled with machine learning-driven control and data acquisition.
 The resultant software will be instrumental in reconstruction, with a specific focus on leveraging AI-based methodologies.

-This comprehensive effort serves to bolster the prototyping phase of the low-field MRI.
-Diverging from the approach implemented by O'Reilly, Teeuwisse, and Webb, DeLoRI aims to design an open MRI, departing from the circular MRI configuration discussed in the publication.
+This comprehensive effort serves to bolster the prototyping phase of the low-field (+mri).
+Diverging from the approach implemented by O'Reilly, Teeuwisse, and Webb, DeLoRI aims to design an open (+mri), departing from the circular (+mri) configuration discussed in the publication.
 This innovation is geared towards streamlining breast examinations, offering enhanced accessibility, and minimizing the spatial requirements during installation.
 In addition DeLoRI endeavors to achieve heightened accuracy, striving for precision levels below 1,000 ppm.
 While O'Reilly, Teeuwisse, and Webb were able to modify the ring diameter to influence field homogeneity, the unique goal here is to characterize the magnets pre-installation, allowing for proactive assessments of homogeneity characteristics.
 This nuanced approach aims to provide insights into magnetic field uniformity before the magnets are integrated, thereby streamlining the optimization process.
 Furthermore,

 It is important to note that the primary objective of this thesis is not merely to characterize the magnet itself; rather, the emphasis lies in the selection and comparison of potential sensors for the characterization process.